“Creating a social media strategy is still a major concern for marketers.”

 #4: What are the best social management tools?

 I believe that social media marketers in general are overly fascinated by the myriad of social media tools that exist and the new ones that frequently appear on the scene.
 Truth be told that with a social media strategy that contains all of the elements mentioned above, you will begin to understand that there is no one single tool that will help you manage every single social media platform in the way that you might want to use them.
 Furthermore, analytics are still a weak spot for social media dashboards as well as the analytical tools that we see appearing.
 At the end of the day, effective social media execution is more about the strategy, implementation and measurement and less about the tools.
 Once you’ve determined what it is you are setting out to do, you will realize that it is less about trying out the latest and greatest social media tool and more about finding the specific tools that help you with your daily tactical and measurement requirements – and sticking with them.

 I’ve been doing social media strategy consulting for almost 3 1/2 years, so its exciting to see the market catch up to the reality that every business should have a social media strategy before making significant investments in social media.
 I’ve already blogged about why many social media strategies really aren’t social media strategies.
 My upcoming book, Maximize Your Social (Wiley), will be the first book of its kind to help you actually create your own social media strategy based on my experience.
 Until then, does a social media strategy answer your top social media marketing questions?
 Would love to hear your thoughts, as well as if you have burning questions that didn’t appear in the above five.
 Thanks!

-For my complete analysis of the report, listen to my podcast below – or better yet subscribe to Social Business Unplugged on iTunes.
+For my complete analysis of the report, listen to my podcast below – or better yet subscribe to the Maximize Your Social podcast on iTunes.